libp2p/specs/discovery/mdns.md

 `service-name` is the DNS-SD service name for all peers.
 It is defined as `_p2p._udp.local`.

-`host-name` is the name of the peer.
-It is derived from the peer's ID and `p2p.local`, for example `Qmid.p2p.local`.
+`host-name` is the fully qualified name of the peer.
+It is derived from the peer's name and `p2p.local`.

-`peer-id` is the ID of the peer.
-It normally is the base-58 enconding of the hash of the peer's public key.
+`peer-name` is the case-insenstive ID of the peer and less than 64 characters.
+It is normally is the base-32 encoding of peer's ID.

-`port` is a port that the peer listens on.
-Normally 4001.
+Note that all names are case insensitive.

 ## Peer Discovery